briceashburn/weather-app/README.md

 # FastAPI Weather App

-A modern FastAPI application starter template for a weather app with database connectivity, middleware, and a beautiful web interface.
+A modern FastAPI application starter template for a weather app with database connectivity, middleware, pretty-printed JSON responses, and a beautiful web interface.

 ## Features

 - HTML home page with modern weather-themed UI
+- **Pretty-printed JSON responses by default** - All API responses are formatted with proper indentation for better readability
 - Comprehensive health check with database connectivity testing
 - Database connection pooling with PostgreSQL
+- **Enhanced request middleware with data response logging** - Logs response data for API endpoints
 - Request timing and logging middleware
 - CORS support for frontend development
 - Auto-generated interactive API documentation